Fibonacci Sequence & Phi (Φ)

 The Ancient Origins of Phi

-Originally, the Phi number was properly defined by the ancient mathematician Euclid (around 300-B.C.).
-Before Euclid, the ancient philosopher Plato (428-B.C. – 347-B.C.) considered the Golden Ratio to be the most universally binding of all mathematical relationships.
-Before Plato, the great mathematician Pythagoras (570-B.C. – 475-B.C.) also referred to the Golden Ratio.
-Actually, no one knows for sure who really discovered Phi.
-Some believe that ancient Egyptians initially discovered and applied it to the Pyramids, others believe that the ancient Sumerians discovered it.
+The number Phi was formally defined by the ancient mathematician Euclid around 300 B.C.
+However, long before Euclid, the philosopher Plato (428 B.C. – 347 B.C.) regarded the Golden Ratio as the most universally binding of all mathematical relationships.
+Even earlier, the mathematician Pythagoras (570 B.C. – 475 B.C.) also referenced the Golden Ratio.
+In truth, no one knows exactly who first discovered Phi.
+Some believe the ancient Egyptians applied it in the construction of the Pyramids, while others credit the ancient Sumerians with its discovery.

 Unique mathematical properties of Phi